Capability management in business: Capability value contribution

 Figure 3: Capability value contribution to strategy.

-Building of the earlier type of work logic, Accelare added a distinction in assessment of the capabilities necessary to the operative business by examining the financial impact as well as the customer impact.
+Building off the earlier type of work logic, Accelare added a distinction in the assessment of the capabilities necessary to the operative business by examining the financial impact as well as the customer impact.

 Some capabilities directly contribute to the customer value proposition and have a high impact on company financials.
 These "advantage capabilities" are shown in the upper right.
 Value contribution is assured when performance is among the best in peer organizations at acceptable cost.
 Keep them inside and protect the intellectual property.
-Moving to the top left quadrant, strategic support capabilities have high contribution in direct support of advantage capabilities.
+Moving to the top left quadrant, strategic support capabilities have a high contribution in direct support of advantage capabilities.
 Keep them close.
-Value contribution is assured when performed above industry parity at competitive cost.
+Value contribution is assured when performed above industry parity at a competitive cost.
 Other capabilities shown in the bottom right are essential.
-They may not be visible to the customer but contribute to company's business focus and have a big impact on the bottom line.
+They may not be visible to the customer but contribute to the company's business focus and have a big impact on the bottom line.
 Focus on efficiency improvement; especially in high volume work.
 Value contribution is assured when performed at industry parity performance below competitors' cost.
 Other capabilities are "business necessity".
 Value contribution is assured when performed at industry parity performance below competitors' costs.
 They can be candidates for alternate sourcing.